danilo-perico/guided_navigation_qsr/README.md

-# Guided Navigation from Multiple Viewpoints using QualitativeSpatial Reasoning
+# Guided Navigation from Multiple Viewpoints using Qualitative Spatial Reasoning

 The simulated experiments are made using an adaptation of the RoboFEI-HT Simulator \[[1]] \[[2]].